-Exploring Therapy: Finding A Licensed Online Psychiatrist
+Finding A Licensed Online Psychiatrist

-Exploring mental health therapy with an online psychiatrist
+Mental health therapy with a licensed psychiatrist

 Psychiatrists vs. psychologists

 Both psychiatrists and psychologists work in mental health, but prior to entering the field, they undergo different types of training.
-Unlike psychologists, who are primarily trained to provide psychotherapy and talk therapy, both in-person and web-based psychiatrists have graduated from medical school and have a deep understanding of human biology and psychological concepts of human behavior, development, and personality.
+Unlike psychologists, who are primarily trained to provide psychotherapy and talk therapy, both in-person and online psychiatrists have graduated from medical school and have a deep understanding of human biology and psychological concepts of human behavior, development, and personality.
 Psychiatrists can prescribe medication and perform medical tests, which psychologists cannot do.

 The BetterHelp platform is not intended for any information regarding which drugs, medication, or medical treatment may be appropriate for you.
 The content provides generalized information that is not specific to one individual.
 You should not take any action without consulting a qualified medical professional.

 Both in-person and online psychiatrists are uniquely trained to work within the framework of a mind-body connection.
-Due to their understanding of human biology, they can prescribe medications and provide clients with a medication management plan.
+Due to their understanding of human biology, psychiatrists can prescribe medications and provide clients with a medication management plan.
 Qualifications in psychiatry may mean that practitioners can prescribe controlled substances such as certain anti-anxiety medications.
 They can also order medical procedures, such as transcranial magnetic stimulation (TMS), which can treat mental illnesses like major depressive disorder and obsessive-compulsive disorder.
 Because they are also trained in psychology, they often understand how psychotherapy and psychological tests can complement these medical treatments.

-How to find an online psychiatrist
+How to find a psychiatrist through a virtual platform

-You might begin your search for a psychiatrist by asking close friends and family, browsing through web-based therapy platforms, or asking your primary care doctor and nurse practitioners for psychiatrist recommendations.
+You might begin your search for a psychiatrist by asking close friends and family, browsing through online therapy platforms, or asking your primary care doctor and nurse practitioners for psychiatrist recommendations.
 Your primary care physician may write you a referral so that you can schedule an appointment with a psychiatric provider more quickly.
 If you are more comfortable starting your search discreetly, an online platform can allow prospective patients to connect with psychiatrists and other mental health professionals.

 To learn more about potential psychiatric resources, consider the following websites: